imixs/imixs-workflow/src/site/markdown/modelling/howto.md

 The script language for the boolean expression is 'JavaScript'.
 See the [RulePlugin](../engine/plugins/ruleplugin.html) for further details about business rules in Imixs-Workflow.

+See the section [WorkflowKernel](../core/workflowkernel.html#Split_Events) for further information about how Split Events are handled internally.

 ## Link Events